 (Photo: “Happy Money” game playtest in Kibera)

 Ting noted that applying behavioral science tools early in the game development process leads to more accurate identification and measurement of behavioral change progress and permits experimentation aimed at identifying the most effective game components.
-She also gave examples of games developed by the CAH including the board game “Happy Money” which is designed to help the very low income make better daily spending and saving decisions that can effectively reduce deaths from lack of health financing for curable diseases.
-“Bill Thrill”, a cashier training game, funded by Joep Lange Institute, is another example of how games can be used to promote effective behavioral change.
-After identifying a core behavioral barrier of health clinic cashiers shying away from the use of a new digital transaction platform, the team gamified this real-life challenge and worked to improve cashiers billing skills and increase their professional pride with the aim of increasing behavioral uptake of the new platform and increasing self-efficacy.
+She also gave examples of games developed by CAH, including the board game “Happy Money,” which is designed to help individuals with low income make better daily spending and saving decisions, in order to reduce deaths from lack of health financing for curable diseases.
+“Bill Thrill,” a cashier training game funded by the Joep Lange Institute, is another example of how games can be used to promote effective behavioral change.
+After identifying a core behavioral barrier of health clinic cashiers shying away from the use of a new digital transaction platform, the team gamified this real-life challenge to improve cashiers billing skills and increase their professional pride, with the aim of increasing behavioral uptake of the new platform and self-efficacy.